secretstartups/handbook/sales/forecasting/index.html.md

 If you are a Sales Leader, will have additional access to the **Forecasting Tab** in Clari.
 You will see four tabs:

-* **IACV**
+* **ARR**
+  * On this tab, you will enter your forecast for the following:
+      * Net ARR - Commit, 50/50 & Best Case
+      * Gross ARR - Commit & Best Case
-  * You will enter your Gross IACV Commit/Best Case and Renewal Loss Commit/Best Case in this tab.
+      * Renewal Loss - Commit & Best Case
-  * Gross IACV will be your bookings, a positive value; Renewal Loss will be for lost renewal ACV, represented by a negative value.
+  * Gross ARR will be your bookings, a positive value; Renewal Loss will be for lost renewal ARR, represented by a negative value.
-      * The Won IACV is calculated dynamically.
-For Managers it will be the Net IACV amount while for individual reps it will be the Gross IACV amount, which excludes Renewals with Negative IACV.
+      * The Won column is calculated dynamically.
+For Managers and certain sales teams it will be the Net ARR amount while for individual reps on Gross plans, it will be the Gross ARR amount, which excludes Renewals with Negative ARR.
-  * The result will be your Net IACV, which will be your official value submitted.
+  * The result will be your Net ARR, which will be your official value submitted.

-* **Renewal ACV**
+* **Renewal ARR**
   * This will be a read only tab.
-You will see your rep’s Closed Won Renewal ACV, Commit, Best Case, Renewal Loss Commit, and Renewal Loss Best Case.
+You will see your rep’s Closed Won Renewal ARR, Commit, Best Case, Renewal Loss Commit, and Renewal Loss Best Case.

 * **TCV**
   * This will be a read only tab.
 You will see your rep’s Closed Won TCV, Commit, Best Case, and Pipeline.